TriggerMail/vscode-yaml-validator/README.md

 This is a port of the YAML validator from the triggermail_sublimetext_plugin.
 It functions similarly, run the 'Triggermail YAML Validate' command from the command palette to validate the current file you have open.

-This extension is not on VSCode Marketplace and must be packaged and installed locally on your machine.
+This extension is not on VS Code Marketplace and must be packaged and installed locally on your machine.
 Here are the steps:

 1. make sure you have VS Code updated
 2. git clone to your machine
-3. run `npm i -g vsce` in command line of the directory
+3. run `npm i -g vsce` in command line of the directory (this is the extension packaging cli tool)
 4. run `vsce package` in command line
 5. copy the resulting .vsix file to `~/.vscode/extensions` or just run `code --install-extension [vsixfile]`
 6. to run the validator, open the command palette (command + shift + p) on the current .yaml file you have open and run the `Triggermail YAML Validate` command.